 Does your child qualify for the School Lunch Program?
 If so, your family may qualify for free health coverage.
 Please click on the Healthy Start & Healthy Families flyer for more information!

-Deanne Pastva is the Food Services Supervisor in the Amherst Exempted Village School District.
-She is a registered, licensed dietitian and is in her 14th year of working in school food services.
+Deanne Pastva is the Food Services Supervisor in the Amherst Exempted Village School District and is a registered, licensed dietitian.
 Deanne was the Food Service Supervisor in the Beachwood City School District for five years and then came to us after working in the Revere Local School District for eight years.
 She also is a Certified (Sports) Coach and Certified Pharmacy Technician.
 Deanne received her undergraduate degree from Slippery Rock University, majoring in Community Health.
 Soon after graduation, she realized she wanted to become a Dietitian.
 She was a member of the University of Akron's Coordinated Program in Dietetics, finishing her Dietetic requirements in three years.